 If an occurrence of academic dishonesty is detected, the instructor should refer to the “Student Academic Conduct Policies” outlined in both the Student Handbook and the Faculty Handbook for the appropriate procedures.
 The policies also outline procedures to appeal a charge of academic dishonesty if the student feels the charge was inappropriate.

-The faculty must also accept a responsibility to clarify and interpret for the students matters of academic misconduct which concerns the student’s classroom behavior.
+Academic misconduct concerns the student's classroom behavior.
+This includes the manner of interacting with the professor and other students in the class.
 For example, students may disrupt the learning environment in a classroom through inappropriate behavior, such as, talking to students, unnecessary interruptions, attempting to monopolize the professor’s attention, or being chronically late to class.
 Misconduct also covers verbal or nonverbal harassment and/or threats in relation to classes.
 Student behavior should not infringe on the rights of other students or faculty during a class.